PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Introduction

-In this work, we provide a rigorous, quantitative assessment of the field of perturbation response modeling by: \textbf{(1)} introducing a highly modular and user-friendly framework in the form of a codebase for model development and evaluation, \textbf{(2)} curating diverse perturbational datasets and defining biologically relevant tasks, \textbf{(3)} defining a set of metrics that enable comparison of different models and capture key failure modes, \textbf{(4)} performing extensive evaluation of published perturbation models, strong baselines, and individual model components.
+In this work, we \textbf{(1)} introduce a highly modular and user-friendly framework in the form of a codebase (Perturbench) for model development and evaluation, \textbf{(2)} curate diverse perturbational datasets and define biologically relevant tasks, \textbf{(3)} develop metrics that enable rigorous model comparison and capture key failure modes, and \textbf{(4)} perform extensive evaluation of published perturbation models, strong baselines, and individual model components.
 Figure \ref{fig:problem_overview} illustrates our approach.

-We reproduce key components of published models that cover a spectrum of architectures, and evaluate them against each other and strong baseline models.
+We reproduce key components of published models that cover a spectrum of architectures, and evaluate them alongside strong baseline models.
 We specifically test the models on difficult tasks, simulating how they will be deployed in real-life contexts.
 Our findings reveal that some widely used models are prone to \enquote{mode} or \enquote{posterior} collapse (see Appendix \ref{sec:mode_collapse} for more details).
-Since a common use-case of these models is to run in-silico screens that rank perturbations by a desired effect (e.g. reversing a disease state) \citep{VandeSande2023Jun}, we propose rank metrics complementary to traditional measures of model fit (e.g. \gls{rmse}) that specifically assess the models' ability to accurately order perturbations and act as a safeguards against model collapse.
-In addition, we demonstrate that models with simple architectures can outperform some of the more sophisticated models, and scale well with larger datasets.
+Since a common use-case of these models is to run in-silico screens that rank perturbations by a desired effect (e.g. reversing a disease state) \citep{VandeSande2023Jun}, we propose rank metrics complementary to traditional measures of model fit (e.g. \gls{rmse}) that specifically assess the models' ability to accurately order perturbations and detect model collapse.
+In addition, we demonstrate that models with simple architectures can outperform more sophisticated models when trained on larger datasets.

 We anticipate that our codebase, together with this benchmark and the accompanying metrics, will serve as a valuable framework for the community to develop more robust perturbation response prediction models.
 The PerturBench library can be found on GitHub at \url{https://github.com/altoslabs/perturbench/}.